Autologous PRP · Physician-Administered · Regulated Medical Procedure

 Consultation and Consent

-Dr. Fong reviews your health history, discusses realistic expectations, and confirms candidacy.
-Informed consent is obtained before any procedure begins.
+Dr. Fong reviews your medical history, discusses realistic clinical expectations for your specific situation, and confirms candidacy.
+Informed consent is completed before any procedural step begins.

 2